In power semiconductors, size matters.

 Ideal for any application.

-High switching frequency and high breakdown voltage enable True GaN™ to meet the needs of almost any application.
+High switching frequency and high breakdown voltage enable Vertical GaN™ to meet the needs of almost any application.

 Superior energy density.